 © 2021, Watercolour, 14.5” by 22”

-The painting I’m calling (appropriately) Canadian Reflection has two halves juxtaposed against each other on a white background.
-From above, a bough of green maple leaves is reflected in invisible water from beneath, but it is not an exact reflection.
-Instead of mirroring the green of the leaves, the turbulent water shows those leaves in two of the main colours representing Indigenous issues: Orange and Red.
-(The former for NDTR and the latter in observance of missing and murdered Indigenous women).
-In fact, all four of the sacred colours are present in the reflection: black, red, yellow, and white.
+The painting is meant to be a literal representation of that reflective thought process.
+From above, a bough of maple leaves is reflected in the invisible water, but it is not an exact reflection.
+Instead of mirroring the green of the leaves, the turbulent water shows those leaves in the two colours associated with Indigenous advocacy: Orange and Red.
+(The former for NDTR and the latter in observance of Missing and Murdered Indigenous women).
+In fact, all four of the sacred colours of the medicine wheel.

 Both elements of the painting are meeting in the middle though, symbolic of how we’re making steps towards reconciliation.
 You’ll notice how, where the green leaf touches the red one, the waters have begun to calm.